deel-ai/oodeel/docs/index.md

 <!-- Short description of your library -->

 <b>Oodeel</b> is a library that performs post-hoc deep OOD detection on already trained neural network image classifiers.
 The philosophy of the library is to favor quality over quantity and to foster easy adoption.
 As a result, we provide a simple, compact and easily customizable API and carefully integrate and test each proposed baseline into a coherent framework that is designed to enable their use in tensorflow **and** pytorch.
-You can find the documentation [here](https://deel-ai.github.io/oodeel/).

 ```python
 from oodeel.methods import MLS